DmxLarchey/Ramsey/README.md

 * Which definition is best, `Hwf` or `hwf` given that Hwf is a bit weaker for non-decidable relations.
 Also the link `well_founded R -> hwf R` assumes decidability of `R`.
-This is not needed for Hwf.
+This is not needed for `Hwf`.
 However, the proof of Ramsey is very nice and short for `hwf` whereas Berardi and Stelia's (B&S) proof for `Hwf` is more complicated and probably incomplete.